Assignments

 Enrollment and Submission

 A pushed commit to the github repository means a submission.
-We will use your latest commit by the deadline to grade.
-If there are multiple commites before and after the deadline, please refer to course info page Late Policy for the grading criterion.
+We will use your latest commit by the late-submission deadline to grade.
+If there are multiple commits before and after the deadline, please refer to course info page Late Policy for the grading criterion.

 Short Assignments